+Transfer the value of an existing pension plan to us, of at least £10,000.

+You'll need to choose:

+- How long your Fixed Term Retirement Plan will run for

-- Transfer the value of an existing pension plan to us, of at least £10,000. - You'll need to choose: - how long your Cash-Out Retirement Plan will run for, - whether you'd like your income payments to be fixed or increasing, - how often you would like your income payments to be made to you, and - if you would like any income payments to be made in the event of your death before the end of the plan term.
-Choosing for your full income payments to continue to the end of the plan term will reduce the income you receive.
+this will be between three and 40 years. - How much income you'd like to receive (if any) or how much you would like your maturity value to be.
+Choosing a higher income will reduce the maturity value, choosing a lower, or nil income will increase the maturity value. - If you'd like your income payments to be fixed or increasing. - How often you would like to receive regular income payments (if any), after the deduction of income tax, either monthly, quarterly, half yearly or yearly, in arrears or in advance, and a maturity value at the end of the term. - If you would like any payments to be made in the event of your death before the end of the plan term.
+Choosing for the full income payments and maturity value to be paid will reduce the amount of your payments.

-Choosing payments to be lower or to stop after your death will mean your regular income payments will be higher, but this will also mean that you won't have the option to transfer the value of your plan to another pension scheme or cash it in if your circumstances change.
+Choosing lower or no payments to continue will mean a higher income and maturity value.
+If you don't select for the payments to continue in full for the plan term after your death, you will not have the option to transfer the value of your plan to another pension scheme, cash it in or make withdrawals.